All Episodes

 He killed women in like seven different states.

-So um this was all prior, right?
+So this was all prior, right?

-Um this was all prior to refined databases, national databases, um DNA, law enforcement being more sophisticated working with each other each other, technology, none of these things were in play.
+This was all prior to refined databases, national databases, DNA, law enforcement being more sophisticated, working with each other, technology.

 Yeah.

-You know it's a waste of resources.
+You know, it's a waste of resources.

-It's a it's it unfortunately they're looking at it like it's a waste of resources.
+Unfortunately, they're looking at it like it's a waste of resources.

-So that's a big reason why so many of these serial killers were able to kill um prostitutes and get away with it for so long.
+So that's a big reason why so many of these serial killers were able to kill prostitutes and get away with it for so long.

-Detectives mentioned that they found this young woman uh with the money in her sock, and the Chicago detective said that does sound like one of ours.
+Detectives mentioned that they found this young woman with the money in her sock, and the Chicago detective said that does sound like one of ours.

 Murders involving prostitutes are difficult to solve.